 - OSSFS is not suitable for write operations.
 If you require write operations, we recommend that you use Apsara File Storage NAS (NAS) file systems.

-- Compared with FUSE, the file system in a kernel state offers higher stability and performance.
+- Compared with file systems in user space, file systems in kernel space offer higher stability and performance.
 We recommend that you use NAS file systems instead of OSS buckets in production environments.

 - You can modify parameter configurations to optimize OSSFS performance in caching and permission management.
 For more information, see FAQ about OSSFS, ossfs/README-CN.md, and FAQ.